-Regardless of origin, these lows generally strengthen as they track eastward across the North Pacific This intensification results from the flux of heat and moisture from the ocean to the atmosphere The lows attain maximal strength (lowest pressure) in the western and central GOA Once in the GOA, the coastal mountains inhibit inland propagation, so that the storms often stall and dissipate here Indeed, Russian mariners refer to the northeastern GOA as the "graveyard of lows" (Plakhotnik 1964)
+Regardless of origin, these lows generally strengthen as they track eastward across the North Pacific.
+This intensification results from the flux of heat and moisture from the ocean to the atmosphere.
+The lows attain maximal strength (lowest pressure) in the western and central GOA.
+Once in the GOA, the coastal mountains inhibit inland propagation, so that the storms often stall and dissipate here.
+Indeed, Russian mariners refer to the northeastern GOA as the "graveyard of lows" (Plakhotnik 1964).

-The mountains also force air masses upward, resulting in cooling, condensation, and enhanced precipitation The precipitation feeds numerous mountain drainages that feed the GOA or, in winter, is stored in snowfields and glaciers where it can remain for periods ranging from months to years
+The mountains also force air masses upward, resulting in cooling, condensation, and enhanced precipitation.
+The precipitation feeds numerous mountain drainages that feed the GOA or, in winter, is stored in snowfields and glaciers where it can remain for periods ranging from months to years.

-Seasonal variations in the intensity and paths of these low-pressure systems markedly influence meteorological conditions in the GOA Of particular importance to the marine ecosystem are the seasonal changes in radiation, wind velocity, precipitation, and coastal runoff variability in cloud cover, especially in summer, can affect sea-surface temperatures and possibly the mixed-layer structure (which also depends heavily on salinity distribution) The anomalously warm surface waters observed in the summer and fall of 1997 were probably due to unusually low cloud cover and mild winds (Hunt et al 1999) The characteristic cloud cover is so heavy that it hinders the effective use of passive microwave sensors, such as Advanced Very High Resolution Radar (AVHRR) and Sea-viewing Wide Field of view Sensor (SeaWifs), in ecosystem monitoring
+Seasonal variations in the intensity and paths of these low-pressure systems markedly influence meteorological conditions in the GOA.
+Of particular importance to the marine ecosystem are the seasonal changes in radiation, wind velocity, precipitation, and coastal runoff.
+The incoming short-wave radiation that warms the sea surface and provides the energy for marine photosynthesis is strongly affected by cloud cover Throughout the year, cloud cover of more than 75 percent occurs over the northern GOA more than 60 percent of the time (Brower et al 1988), and cloud cover of less than 25 percent occurs less than 15 percent of the time Interannual variability in cloud cover, especially in summer, can affect sea-surface temperatures and possibly the mixed-layer structure (which also depends heavily on salirity distribution) The anomalously warm surface waters observed in the summer and fall of 1997 were probably due to unusually low cloud cover and mild winds (Hunt et al 1999) The characteristic cloud cover is so heavy that it hinders the effective use of passive microwave sensors, such as Advanced Very High Resolution Radar and Sea-viewing Wide Field of view Sensor (SeaWifs), in ecosystem monitoring